Spanish city with buildings

 Plan II

-The required Plan II seminars and thesis courses – PHL 610Q A-B, TC 358, and T C 660H A-B – must all be taken at UT Austin, though their sequence may be adjusted to allow students to complete a semester abroad.
-Students are encouraged to fulfill their non-US history, Fine Arts/Humanities, and language requirements abroad.
+It's important to note that the required Plan II seminars and thesis courses, including PHL 610Q A-B, TC 358, and TC 660H A-B, must be taken at UT Austin, though their sequence may be adjusted to allow students to complete a semester abroad.
+However, students are encouraged to fulfill their non-US history, Fine Arts/Humanities, and language requirements abroad.

-Plan II has a travel grant fund used to help support students’ study abroad endeavors.
-In addition, Plan II offers some of their own study abroad May Term Programs in Costa Rica and Italy respectively.
-These programs are taught by veteran Plan II teaching faculty and award academic credit for coursework required for the Plan II Major.
+Plan II offers a travel grant fund to help support students with study abroad expenses.
+Additionally, Plan II has its own study abroad May Term Programs in Costa Rica and Italy, led by experienced Plan II teaching faculty, and which provide academic credit for coursework required for the Plan II Major.

 Featured programs: